undp/data-visualization/readme.md

 * Various Lodash libraries - For array and data manipulation
     * lodash.flattendeep
     * lodash.intersection
-    * lodash.max
-    * lodash.min
     * lodash.orderby
     * lodash.sortby
     * lodash.sum
     * lodash.uniqby
-* @undp/design-system-react - For UI elements (Peer dependency)
-* maplibre-gl - For Maplibre maps (Peer dependency)
-* pmtiles - For adding pmtiles to Maplibre maps (Peer dependency)
-* papaparse - For loading and parsing csv from links (Peer dependency)
 * motion - For creating animations in the animated graphs
-* dnd-kit - For creating comparison maps (Peer dependency)
+* papaparse - For loading and parsing csv from links
 * simple-statistics - For statistical functions
 * xss - For cleaning up cross scripting from user-submitted HTML
-* ajv - For schema validation
 * date-fns - For date formatting
 * html-to-image - For downloading div as images
-* dom-to-svg - For downloading div as svg (Peer dependency)
-* file-saver - For downloading files
 * react-csv - For generating a csv file

-* xlsx - For generating a xlsx file (Optional dependency)
+__Required peer dependencies__
 * React (of course!)
 (Peer dependency)
+* React-dom (of course!)
+(Peer dependency)
+* @undp/design-system-react - For UI elements (Peer dependency)

+__Optional peer dependencies__
+* maplibre-gl - For Maplibre maps (Peer optional dependency: only needed when using GeoHub maps)
+* pmtiles - For adding pmtiles to Maplibre maps (Peer optional dependency: only needed when using GeoHub maps)
+* dnd-kit - For creating comparison maps (Peer optional dependency: only needed when using GeoHub compare maps)
+* ajv - For schema validation (Peer optional dependency: only needed when validating schemas for good developer experience)
+* dom-to-svg - For downloading div as svg (Peer optional dependency: only needed when using SVG download functionality)
+* file-saver - For downloading files (Peer optional dependency: only needed when using XLSX download functionality)
+* xlsx - For generating a xlsx file (Optional dependency: only needed when using XLSX download functionality)

 ### How to add a new chart or graph